Radios I Have Known

 I began my search for a good travel radio in 2009 after my trip to Australia.
 It seemed I could get either good FM reception, or good AM reception, but not both.
 Rural Australia had far fewer FM stations than the United States, so this was something of a sore point.
 Most Walkman-style FM radios have hideous performance.
 They combine the worst of poor sensitivity and a tendency to pick up spurious signals that don't really exist.
 The technical term for that last point is front-end overload, which happens when a powerful local signal proves to be more than the radio can handle.

-So in 2010, I ordered the Tecsun PL-380 from a Hong Kong reseller, hearing about its good AM performance and its excellent FM reception capabilities, made possible through the use of digital signal processing technology, in particular the Silicon Labs SI4734 chip.
-The FM performance (for reception) is nearly equivalent to the best tuner that I have in the house (though the hi-fi tuner still does better in terms of audio quality).
-AM performance is very good, too.
-It cost $75 ($25 of that for shipping from a Hong Kong seller on eBay).
+So in 2010, I ordered the Tecsun PL-380 from a Hong Kong reseller, hearing about its good AM performance and its excellent FM reception capabilities, made possible through the use of digital signal processing technology, in particular the Silicon Labs SI4734 chip, which was relatively new at the time.

 The PL-380 also offers direct keyboard entry of station frequencies, with a keypad that occupies much of the front of the radio.
 It also offers ETM, for Easy Tuning Mode.
 The PL-380 has two separate memory systems.
 One is the usual method where you manually enter presets.
 An auto-scanning function is also available for this purpose, though I prefer the manual method.